 $350 Million for Our Clients Nationwide.

-The takeaway is that it’s important to know how your advisor is getting paid in order to ensure that the fee structure is the best fit for you.
-You can keep yourself informed by asking your advisor directly about fees and commissions, carefully reading through your brokerage agreement, and reviewing your account statements and other documents to monitor fees and commissions.
+The takeaway is that it’s important to know how your broker is getting paid in order to ensure that the fee structure is the best fit for you.
+You can keep yourself informed by asking your broker directly about fees and commissions, carefully reading through your brokerage agreement, and reviewing your account statements and other documents to monitor fees and commissions.

 Recovering Losses Caused by Investment Misconduct.